Tony-Luu/Tony-Luu/index.md

 Source Code: [Link](https://github.com/Tony-Luu/Nanobots-Sourcecode){:target="_blank"}\
 Walkthrough: [Link](https://github.com/Tony-Luu/Games-Portfolio/blob/gh-pages/Nanobot%20Walkthrough.md){:target="_blank"}

 This project was made as my coursework for one of my modules.
-Nanobots is a 3rd person puzzle platforming game where the player has to traverse through the environment using nanobots.
+Nanobots is a 3rd person puzzle platforming game where the player has to traverse through the level using nanobots.
 My lecturer had a discussion about using dynamic elements such as particle effects, physics, textures, lights, and sound in an unconventional way.
-I mainly used particle effects to represent the different functions of nanobots.
+I used particle effects to represent the different functions of nanobots.
 The walkthrough for this game is at the link above this description.

 - At 00:03, I used a particle effect to collide with the destructible obstacle to reduce the size of it until they are destroyed.